chosen-ox/CSC3150_2022FALL/Assignment4/CSC3150 Project 4 Report.md

 - support compact blocks: if there no more space to write, do a compact to collect segments to create continuous big enough space to write new files.
 - support infinite operations: create time and modified time only has a max of $2^{16} - 1$ .
 If `gtime` reaches the max, we will sort fcbs by their create time and modified time to reduce the current `gtime` to a number less or equal to 1024(max file nums).
 As a reuslt, we support infinite operations without overflow.
 - invalid operation warning: we automatically check invalid operations and stop the operations, including but not limited to read non-written blocks, remove a non-exist file, mkdir a already exist directory.
+- support multi-level modified time update: if a sub-file or sub directory is modified (rm or write), all its parents' modified time will

 ## 4. Problem Encountered